Pay nothing up front

 One credit represents about 10 hours of study.

 I wanted to prove I could achieve my aspirations of being an engineer.
 Full-time courses weren’t an option as I had to work.
-That’s when I enrolled on a course with the OU, covering the cost with a student loan, as it offered the perfect balance between earning and learning.
+That’s when I enrolled on a course with the OU, paying with a student loan.
+It offered the perfect balance between earning and learning.